Use Contact Proxies to Simulate Contact

 Contact proxies are simple shapes that are used to represent the contact parts of actual bodies.
-For example, in the Train a Humanoid Walker example, red spheres are used to represent the bottoms of the robotic feet.
+For example, in the Train Humanoid Walker example, red spheres are used to represent the bottoms of the robotic feet.

 By using contact proxies, you can increase the speed and robustness of a contact simulation.
 For example, using contact proxies can speed up models that involve complex geometries and prevent the discontinuous jumping of contact force locations in static contact simulations.